The Richard E. Taber Citizenship Award

 - Be involved in the community

-- Provide reference letters from three individuals not related to the candidate.
+- Provide reference letters from two individuals not related to the candidate.
 We prefer that we receive one letter from each of the following:

 - high school teacher or counselor